Feature request #10727

 The proposal was just to change the filter mode "Selection" to "Selection (if present)" and to use this as default when opening the attribute table.
 So it is only marginally related to this issue.

-#6 Updated by Andrew Mitchell almost 5 years ago
+#6 Updated by Andrew Mitchell over 5 years ago

 Having to hide the non-selected records before running an update to change the selected records is a lot more work, particularly when working with large tables that need small groups of records updated each time.
 I would also prefer to be able to see both the selected and non-selected records when updating selected records as this provides me with feedback that the update operation has honored the intended scope.